MachineLearningAmateur/CS110_Labs/Lab3/README.txt

 The checkbox needs to be ticked in order to update the feed live (every 5 seconds).
 There are some images missing because of error 404.
-Also, for some reason, the dates are all the same?
+Also, for some reason, the dates are all the same, so I sorted by time instead.
+Most recent post based on timestamp is sorted at the top, while the older timestamps are at the bottom.